Home » Accomodatie » Pitch Protocol

 Foreword

-Graswicket op VCCThe grass square is being used at VCC for a couple of seasons now, but the guidelines for management of the square are probably not familiar to many members.
+We have been playing on grass wickets with VCC for several seasons, but the guidelines for handling the square are probably not known to many members.
 Hence this protocol.
-A completely different approach and way of thinking about how we use our main field is required.
-The grass square is vulnerable.
-Our intention is to play as many matches on the grass pitches as possible but the wickets are very new.
-It usually takes three of four years for a square to reach maturity.
+A completely different approach and mindset to how we use our main field is needed.
+The square is fragile.
+We obviously strive to play as many games as possible on the grass wickets, but the wickets are still relatively new.
+It usually takes several years for a square to “mature.

-The preparation of a pitch begins approximately a week before it is to be used.
-The grass on a pitch is cut to a height of 7 mm and then the pitch is swept and raked.
-The day before use the pitch is cut to 3 mm.
-Just before the start of a match the pitch is rolled and cut once again and the creases are marked out.
-During the course of a week all 7 pitches are rolled and watered on a daily basis (if it doesn’t rain).
-The pitches that are not immediately going to be used are cut to 17 mm.
-The next pitch to be used is kept dry for a number of days before use and covered if there is a chance of rain (by the mobile covers).
-The other pitches and run ups could also be covered if necessary one or two days before the match.
-After a match all pitches are watered and the pitch that has been used repaired (bowlers’ footholds etc.) the following day if it is not being used immediately after.
+Pitch preparation begins about a week in advance.
+The pitch is then mowed to a height of 7 mm and brushed and raked with a type of rake to bring up the lying (wild) grass and cut it off.
+The day before the competition, the pitch will be cut to 3 mm.
+Just before the game, the pitch is rolled and mowed again and the lines are drawn.
+During the week, all seven pitches are rolled and sprayed almost daily (when it is not raining).
+The unprepared pitches are cut at 17 mm.
+The match pitch will be kept dry a few days before the match and covered if there is a chance of rain (with the driving covers).
+Run up the other pitches and bowlers if necessary one or two days before the game.
+After a match, all pitches are re-sprayed and the following day the used match pitch is repaired if it is not to be used again immediately.

 Consequences